Our Dog Friendly Sledding Tours In Tromsø

 Other Tours

 Explore the beauty of the Kvaenangen Fjord by Skjervoy and see orcas and/or humpback whales chasing large amounts of herring fish.
-Hop into a rigid-inflatable boat (RIB) for a once in a lifetime experience in a small group of between 4-12 people.
+Hop into a rigid-inflatable boat (RIB) for a once in a lifetime experience in a small group.

 If you’ve ever wanted to meet reindeer, Tromsø is also one of the best places to visit to do it: With the right guide by your side, you can get close enough to feed them and go reindeer sledding: Who hasn’t ever wanted to do that?